 During the first few weeks the mother may have a lot of milk and the milk may flow too fast, causing the infant to choke or gag when feeding.
 As a result, the infant may refuse to feed, or overfeed, and become restless.
 It may help for the mother to lie back at the start of the feed with the infant across her chest so that the milk has to flow upwards against gravity.
 The mother may have to express a bit before starting the feed, or feed the infant more frequently.
 Too much milk and milk that flows too quickly settles with time.

 A normal, full breast feels tense and heavy, but is not painful and any discomfort is relieved by feeding.
 Breasts that are swollen, tender, hard, lumpy and painful are caused by either engorgement or mastitis.

 Both engorgement and mastitis result from an obstruction in milk flow:

 Both breasts are swollen, hard and painful but the mother does not feel ill.
 The milk does not flow freely.
 Engorged breasts usually occur between days 3 and 5 when the mother’s milk suddenly ‘comes in’.
 Engorged breasts are common if the infant does not room-in and if the mother does not demand feed.

-Treatment consists of emptying the breast by expressing or allowing the infant to suck.
+Treatment consists of emptying the breast by expressing or allowing the infant to suckle.
 The infant should be fed on the most painful breast first.
 Sponging the breasts with warm water or standing under a warm shower relieves the discomfort, while a mild analgesic like paracetamol (Panado) is helpful.
 Often the infant is not able to fix correctly if the breast is engorged as the nipples become flattened by the swelling.
 If some milk is first expressed from the breast, the infant will usually fix well.
 Breast engorgement should be prevented by frequent feeds.